 9. Being Afraid of Messiness, “Ugliness”, or a Bit of Discomfort

 This last point is a bit general, but it’s one I really feel strongly about.
-Travel, especially to a country that isn’t your own and where a different language is spoken, involves some risk and uncomfortable feelings.
+Travel, especially to a country that isn’t your own and/or where a different language is spoken, involves some risk and uncomfortable feelings.

 If you do everything you can to stay only in the “safest”, most well-trodden and mapped places, or avoid having to interact with people who are different from you or don’t know your language, or seek out only places that are “postcard-worthy” and “Instagrammable” (a term I personally loathe), you’re likely to have a pretty certain outcome: